speciationgenomics/speciationgenomics.github.io/_pages/Introduction_to_R.md

 But what if we want to go further than what is bundled with our original R download?
 Perhaps we want to run a complicated analysis that requires a specific function?
 Perhaps we just want access to a specific dataset?
 In that case, we can extend our available R functions by loading *packages*.

 Luckily getting packages in R is extremely straightforward.
 There are two basic steps - first we need to install a package and then we need to load it into the R environment.
-We will begin with learning how to install the package `ggplot2` - which we will use extensively in the next chapter.
+We will begin with learning how to install the package `ggplot2` - which we will use extensively in the next session.

 To clarify the purpose of packages a little more, imagine your available set of R functiosn as being stored in a library (you will soon see the reason for this analogy).
 If you wish to increase your 'vocabulary' of functions, you need to increase the size of your library.
 By loading a package, you are adding to your library shelf and making it possible for you to do new operations and use new functions.